 2. Vet & Assemble Your Build Team

 Your next step will be to start looking for your custom build team.
+But how do you find the best builder for your home?
 A good place to start is to go down a list of leading custom home builders in your area.
 Check their online reviews.
 Look at examples of their work if you can find them.
 It might even be a good idea to drive to locations to see their work in person, if possible.
 If you can get a tour of a home they have built, even better.
 A good custom design and build team will readily offer references, licensing information, and examples of their work.

 3. Find a Build Location

 Next, you'll want to find a location to build on.
 Since we're going custom here, the placement and quality of the lot are important.
 Also, a good custom design and build team will have high-quality open lots available for you to choose from.
 This is a good way to simplify the process, keep the paperwork to a minimum, and save some money.
 A design/build professional with access to lots can help ensure the land is inspected and suitable for utilities.
 Most importantly, they can help provide your dream home with unbeatable vistas toward which to aim those big custom windows.
 At Derrick Custom Homes we offer land with almost all of our builds so you can enter into this part of the process worry-free.